dragonwasrobot/json-schema-to-elm/README.md

 See `mix help elm.gen` for usage instructions.

+A proper description of which properties are mandatory are how the generator works is still in progress, but feel free to take a look at the `examples` folder which contains an example of a pair of JSON schemas and their corresponding Elm output.

 ## Build

 Run `mix archive.build` to create a new version of the `js2e` ez-archive.